 Scabies and mange mites

-Both conditions are caused by a tiny mite (drawing left) that burrows into the skin causing irritation and intense itching.
+Both conditions are caused by a tiny mite (drawing) that burrows into the skin causing irritation and intense itching.

 Many mites (tiny, eight-legged animals more closely related to spiders than to insects) cause skin irritations and allergic reactions.
 These include house dust mites, grocers itch mites, chiggers or red mites, and several different fowl mites.